About cross-account conversion tracking

-A Google Ads account can either use account-specific conversions or cross-account conversions.
+A Google Ads account can use account-specific conversions or cross-account conversions.
 It can’t use both.

-So if you manage a client account’s conversion actions in your manager account, then the managed account can’t use its own conversion actions any longer.
+So if you manage a client account’s conversion actions in your manager account, the managed account can’t use its own conversion actions anymore.
 (Existing conversion statistics won’t be lost, though, and account-specific conversion actions can be used again if cross-account conversion actions are later disabled.)

 Structuring your accounts

-If you use more than one manager account, then you’ll also want to be extra thoughtful about which one you use to manage conversions for your business.
-Here are some possible structures that you might want to consider:
+If you use more than one manager account, you’ll also want to be extra thoughtful about which one you use to manage conversions for your business.
+Here’s are some possible structures you might want to consider:

 - If you use separate agencies for your search and display advertising: You’d probably want to set up cross-account conversion tracking in a manager account that contains all your accounts, which each agency can use.